A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | U | V | Z | Introduction

 Tahash was a son of Nahor, the third by his concubine, Reumah.
 Genesis 22.24

 Tahpenes was the wife of an Egyptian Pharaoh whose rule coincided with that of Solomon in Israel.
 Her sister married Hadad the Edomite.
-1 Kings 11.19
+1 Kings 11.19 Back to top

 Talmai (1) was a descendant of Anak.
-After their reconnaissance of Canaan, Moses' spies reported Anak's descendants to be of gigantic stature, and related to the legendary giants known as the “Nephilim”.
+After their reconnaissance of Canaan, Moses' spies reported Anak's descendants to be of gigantic stature, and related to the legendary giants known as the Nephilim.
 Numbers 13.22; Joshua 15.14; Judges 1.10

 Talmai (2) was a son of Ammihud, king of Geshur, who offered sanctuary to Absalom after his murder of Amnon.
 2 Samuel 13.37